Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Reach Machhapuchhre Base Camp

 During the Ghorepani Trek, the trekkers won’t reach Machhapuchhre Base Camp; however, during the ABC trek, they will first reach MBC before reaching the ultimate destination of the ABC.
-Trekkers can see some of the stunning views of mountains from the top of MBC, which is why it is a beautiful attraction.
+Trekkers can see some of the stunning views of the mountains from the top of MBC, which is why it is a beautiful attraction.

 Is ABC Trek better than EBC Trek?